Area and Special Studies

 *Spotlight : Scenic Byway Preservation

 In March of 2018, the New Castle County Department of Land Use hosted a public meeting that highlighted ongoing planning efforts along National and State Byways.
 These planning efforts focused on methods of preservation along the Brandywine Valley National Scenic Byway and Red Clay Valley Byway.
 Since the meeting in March, the Department of Land Use, with help from Gaadt Perspectives, LLC, is continuing to work with leadership, stakeholders, and residents to develop a protective strategy for scenic byway areas and their associated watersheds and cultural resources.
+Progress with this effort is shown below with the most recent events listed first.

 On August 20, 2018, this draft presentation NCC Byway Scope was provided for discussion purposes as an outline of next steps.
-Be sure to stay tuned for future public meetings and opportunities to give feedback!

-The Department of Land Use would like to thank all who attended the public meeting held on March 28, 2018 regarding Methods for the Preservation of Byways.
+The Department of Land Use would like to thank all who attended the initial public meeting held on March 28, 2018 regarding Methods for the Preservation of Byways.
 You may review a PDF of the presentation here.

 Please email us at LandUse@nccde.org with any questions or comments.

-Learn more about the BVNSB:
+Learn more about the Brandywine Valley National Scenic Byway:

 Community Open House - 3/1/18: